tfredrick112/DL-Assignments/Assignment1/README.md

 4. Number of epochs: 1000
 5. Optimizer: Stochastic Gradient Descent
 6. Learning rate: 0.001
+7. Loss function: Cross-entropy loss

-## Stochastic Gradient Descent from scratch with momentum (Generalised Delta Rule)
+### Stochastic Gradient Descent from scratch with momentum (Generalised Delta Rule)

 The notebook "Multiclass Classification using NN with SGD and MOMENTUM" is my implementation of a 3-layer neural network from scratch for a 3-class classification problem.
 Here are the specifics:
 1. Number of hidden layers = 2